-Hjaltland continues to work on minimising the period of time taken to re-let or let new properties to ensure that we maintain our effectiveness in housing people in need and reduce our costs.
-The rent loss due to empty properties increased very slightly to £4,044 from £4,025 in the previous year.
-By offering a Choice Based Lettings system the average time taken to re-let a property is only 4.31 days.
-Net tenant arrears have risen slightly to 2.06%, (previous year 1.97%), however efforts continue to be made to bring the level down.
+The Association continues to work on minimising the period of time taken to re-let or let new properties to ensure that we maintain our effectiveness in housing people in need and reduce our costs.
+The rent loss due to empty properties increased very slightly to $\pounds 5,021$ from $\pounds 4,044$ in the previous year.
+By offering a Choice Based Lettings system the average time taken to re-let a property is only 3.75 days.
+Net tenant arrears has reduced slightly to 1.80%, (previous year 2.06%), and efforts continue to be made to bring the level down.